 - Shop Online & Ship

 Looking forward to airport security carefully scrutinizing and even unwrapping each gift you packed in your suitcase?
 We didn't think so.
 Eliminate the hassle of traveling with gifts by doing holiday shopping online and have each item shipped to your final destination.

 What one word can describe airport parking ramps during the holidays?
 Mayhem.
 If possible, have a friend drop you off at the airport to avoid congestion and delays getting to your departure gate.

 Gift giving is a great holiday tradition for many.
 But, once the merriment has passed, how do the gifts get back home?
 An option for some might be to pack an extra, empty suitcase.
 But why lug around the extra bulk (and pay for yet another piece of checked luggage)?
 Ship all of your gifts home to save you time and hassle.

 - Expect Delays.
 Travel Assistance Helps

-Flights delays and cancellations.
-Lost luggage.
-The winter storm dubbed "Snomaggedon".
-For all these things and more, it pays to pack a travel insurance plan with 24/7 assistance services.
-Travel Guard's 'round-the-clock assistance can go to work on your behalf to re-book flights and hotels, book rental vehicles find lost luggage and more.
+Travel Guard's assistance services can go to work on your behalf to re-book flights and hotels, book rental vehicles find lost luggage and more.
 Plus a travel insurance plan can cover you for things like travel delays due to inclement weather, trip cancellation/interruption, medical expense – all to help make your holiday travel a little easier.
 To find out more, simply ask your travel agent, or call 1.800.826.5248.